SemionVlad/Country-java/README.md

 **Version:** Maman14.2023b

 ## Dependencies
-This class requires additional classes that should be included in your project:
+This class requires the following classes:
 - [City Class](link-to-city-repository) - For managing individual cities
 - [Point Class](link-to-point-repository) - For handling geographical coordinates (used by City)
-- [Date Class](link-to-date-repository) - For managing establishment dates (used by City)

 ## Overview
-The Country class provides a comprehensive system for managing and analyzing a collection of cities within a country.
-It supports city administration, geographical analysis, and population statistics.
-The system can handle up to 1000 cities per country.
+The Country class provides a comprehensive system for managing and analyzing a collection of cities.
+It offers functionality for city administration, geographical analysis, and population statistics, with support for up to 1000 cities per country.

-## Features

-### 1. City Management
-- Add new cities with full details
-- Unify two existing cities
-- Track number of cities
-- Maintain city information

-### 2. Geographic Analysis
-- Find cities north of a reference city
-- Identify southernmost city
-- Calculate maximum distance between cities
-- Track city centers and stations

-### 3. Statistical Functions
-- Calculate total population
-- Track number of neighborhoods
-- Monitor city growth and changes

 ## Class Structure
 ```